Indigenous Partnerships and Prosperity

 A majority of Indigenous peoples support responsible resource development.
 In 2021, the Indigenous Resource Network, a non-partisan platform for Indigenous workers and business owners involved in resource development, commissioned a poll by Environics Research on Indigenous support for natural resource development and found that 65% of Indigenous respondents said they supported resource development.
 In some cases, Indigenous communities have become partners with industry on large energy projects, becoming equity owners.

-More than 80 First Nations chiefs and Métis leaders hold summit in Calgary in support of oil and natural gas as a means to defeat on reserve poverty.
+More than 80 First Nations chiefs and Métis leaders held a summit in Calgary in 2019 in support of oil and natural gas as a means to defeat on reserve poverty.
+The event was organized by the National Coalition of Chiefs (NCC)

 “The social issues that plague First Nations all have poverty at their root.
 There are not a lot of revenue-generating opportunities for First Nations in northern B.C. that have the potential to make a dent in our communities’ poverty.
 Oil and gas production, and transmission provides a real solution,” said NCC director Chief Dan George of the Burns Lake Band (Ts’il Kaz Koh First Nation).